Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 The Quality of Hay

-I have only ever made hay in small amounts, by hand with a scythe, and I am ignorant in almost all things related to mowing and baling hay with machines.
+I have only ever made hay in small amounts, by hand with a scythe, and I am ignorant of almost all things related to mowing and baling hay with machines.
 One of my goals as a beginning farmer is to produce at least half of the hay that my livestock need by the third year of owning my farm.
 Until then, like so many of us, I must buy it.

 To be honest, it can get pretty complicated, and I must confess that I don't fret much over this information.
 Here's how I "select" hay.